mavaddat/OfficeDocs-SharePoint/migration/mm-with-cba.md

 ### Use PowerShell PnP to grant permission to a site

-Follow the steps below to grant permission to a site using [PowerShell PnP](https://pnp.github.io/powershell/cmdlets/Grant-PnPAzureADAppSitePermission.html).
+Follow the steps to grant permission to a site using [PowerShell PnP](https://pnp.github.io/powershell/cmdlets/Grant-PnPAzureADAppSitePermission.html).

-1. Install Powershell7 and import required modules with the command below
+1. Install Powershell7 and import required modules with the command

 `Install-Module PnP.PowerShell -Force and Import-Module PnP.PowerShell`

-2. Run the command below to create an app that will be used as a proxy of PnP-PowerShell for granting permissions and copy the client Id from the execution result.
+2. Run the command to create an app that plays as a proxy of PnP-PowerShell for granting permissions.
+Copy the client Id from the execution result.

 `Register-PnPEntraIDAppForInteractiveLogin -ApplicationName "PnP PowerShell" -Tenant yourtenant.onmicrosoft.com -Interactive`

-3. Set a variable PnPClientId with the client Id retrieved in the step above
+3. Set a variable PnPClientId with the client Id retrieved in the previous step

 `$PnPClientId = <The client Id from the step above>`

-4. Run the command below to Connect SharePoint Admin site.
+4. Run the command to Connect SharePoint Admin site.
 The admin URL is in the format https://contoso-admin.sharepoint.com.

 `Connect-PnPOnline –interactive  –Url <AdminSiteUrl>  -ClientId <PnPClientId>`

 5. Grant your app the SharePoint Admin site access permission.
-The ClientId below is your entra app client Id.
+The 'ClientId' is your entra app client Id.

 `Grant-PnPAzureADAppSitePermission -AppId <ClientId> -DisplayName <App name or a random name> -Permissions ``<Permission> -Site <DestinationSiteUrl>`